fabianaba/fabianaba/README.md

 ### Hi I am Fabiana 👋

 - ⚡ I'm a Mathematician with an MBA degree in Management and Quality Technologies
-- 🔭 I’m currently working at the insurance industry
+- 🔭 I’m currently working at the insurance industry in Toronto, Canada
 - 🌱 I’m currently learning: Data Science